mugahed94/Hotel-Management-System/README.md

 For admins:
 - Admin page (dashboard).
 - Admin account page (showing account info).
+- a page showing company hotels to choose from with button to add another hotel.
+-
 - A page showing guest complaints.
 - A messages page to send messages to both workers and guests by ID.
 - a page showing message.